Is there anything more embarrassing than being a travel writer with a fear of flying?

 I Stopped Speaking About It

-I used to spend the run-up to every departure constantly telling Dave how nervous I was about having to get on a plane, but all that did was reiterate to myself that I was nervous about having to get on a plane.
+I used to spend the run-up to every departure constantly telling my boyfriend how nervous I was about having to get on a plane, but all that did was reiterate to myself that I was nervous about having to get on a plane.